photo credit: Mary Lagier

 Nick’s Crispy Tacos in Russian Hill has mirrored walls, red everything, crystal chandeliers, plush drapes, and a singular disco ball, and feels like a club.
 So, yes, it's the perfect spot for a taco.
 And not a bad taco at that.
 There’s also excellent guacamole, cheap beers, solid quesadillas, and the miracle of engineering that is the corn on a stick.
 But, ultimately, all that good stuff is burdened slightly by a weak burrito game.

-So go ahead and fill yourself up on decent tacos and guac, but don’t expect any fancy ingredients.
-If you want to eat the same food in a classier atmosphere, you can hit up Tacko in the Marina, which swaps the red upholstery of Nick’s for nautical flags and sailboat paintings.
+So go ahead and fill up on decent tacos and guacamole, they will definitely hit the spot.
+If you want to eat the same food nearby, but in a classier atmosphere, consider heading to Tacko in the Marina—they swap the red upholstery of Nick’s for nautical flags and sailboat paintings.